Cabidge/soft-dev-workshop/06_py-csv/README.md

 In Python's built in random module, it contains a random.choices function that can automatically select a random element from a list based on the given weights.
-The following is shows how the algorithm works.
+The following shows how the algorithm works.

 #### Setup